networknt/light-4j/docs/content/tutorials/microservices.md

 #### Generate first project

 Now you have your swagger-codegen built, let's generate a project.
-Assume that swagger, light-java-example and swagger-codegen are in the same working directory ~/networknt and you are in ~/networknt/swagger-codegen now.
+Assume that swagger, light-example-4j and swagger-codegen are in the same working directory ~/networknt and you are in ~/networknt/swagger-codegen now.

 ```